-In all those countries where abortion on request or broad social grounds has been legalized, individuals who become pregnant due to sexual violence can access abortion under those grounds, without any requirement that they report or provide evidence of the violence.
+In all those countries where abortion on request has been legalized, individuals who become pregnant due to sexual violence can access abortion under this ground, without any requirement that they report or provide evidence of the violence.
 As a result, many of these countries' laws do not include an additional explicit ground for access to abortion in situations of sexual violence.